tylerewing64/annonchat/README.md

 Use cases/ User stories:

 User Case A001:
-login with @name (store as a primary key in database)
+login with UNIQUE @name & password

 User case A002:
-To register user must provide a UNIQUE username and password.
+To register user must provide a UNIQUE @username and password.
-Encrypted key sent through first time account registration - this key is used to resolve forgotten username/ password issue
+Encrypted key sent through first time account registration - this key is used to resolve forgotten username/ password issue.
+Users must store the encryped key locally.
 Hashing to encode user login info

 Use case A003: